 GET A DEBT CONSOLIDATION LOAN

 This might be a bit extreme, but it is an effective way of improving your credit score.
 Owing money to multiple people isn’t viewed in the best light when it comes to credit scores.
 A debt consolidation loan is where you get a loan to pay off all your existing debt.
 The interest rates are usually high and having a bad credit score before you apply for one could result in a rejected application.
-However, there are several lenders, like Everyday Loans, which do consider applications even if your credit score isn’t the best.
+However, there are several lenders, like Everyday Loans, or if age 62+ check Reverse Mortgage Reviews which do consider applications even if your credit score isn’t the best, which do consider applications even if your credit score isn’t the best.

 This also helps you manage your debt since you’ll only have one payment to worry about instead of having to manage payments to ten different lenders.